 Quantitative vs. Qualitative Research

-Scholarly research is conducted via a quantitative, qualitative, or mixed methods approach.
+Assessment work can be conducted using quantitative, qualitative, or mixed methods approaches.

 A qualitative approach attempts to gather data through the processes of narrative dialogue and naturalistic observation.
 Qualitative research relies on assessment of a phenomenon in its natural setting, considering the unique interactions among individuals, time, and place.
 Qualitative research is particularly effective for developing new theory grounded in the experiences of individuals.
 An institution may utilize qualitative research to examine the root reasons why the rate of persistence to graduation is, for example, higher or lower than the regional average.